ZenryokuService/LiveHouseMap/README.md

 2. You can add data from the screen by tapping
 3. Only login users can add live house information from the screen
 4. There is no login processing in the sample creation status (2019-06-29-)
-5. Load data-> KML output-> Display overlay with KML load
+5. Add data to DB -> KML output-> Display overlay with loading KML
 6. Multilingualizationed site

 ### DB